tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/getting-started.md

 };
 ```

 `module.exports` signifies what part of this file we want to export as a module.
-In this case, we are exporting a javascript function.
+In this case, we are exporting a JavaScript function.

 Within our application entry point `src/app.js` we can use this module with: